CyrusWarner/Flashcard-Backend/README.md

 :heavy_check_mark: Add a flashcard Model with id, question, answer, and a foreign key for the collection it is attached to

-:x: Add a method for updating a collection

-:x: Add a model for a user

-:x: Add a method for logging a user in

-:x: Add a method for signing a user up

 <!---
 Emojis for the Task List:
 DONE =      :heavy_check_mark: